New England Patriots vs. Carolina Panthers NFL Week 9 Odds, Plays and Insights for November 7, 2021

 - In New England's eight games this season, it has four wins against the spread.

-- The Patriots have been favored by 3.5 points or more four times this season and have covered the spread in two of them.
+- The Patriots have been favored by 4 points or more three times this season and have covered the spread in two of them.

 - New England's games this year have hit the over on four of eight set point totals (50%).

-- In games that New England churns out more than 295.6 yards, the team is 2-4 against the spread and 3-3 overall.
+- In games that New England picks up over 295.6 yards, the team is 2-4 against the spread and 3-3 overall.

 - This year, the Patriots have turned the ball over 12 times, four more than the Panthers' takeaways (8).